This post is a crypto trading guide for Binance margin trading, including a review of the Binance leveraged tokens.

 - Login to your Binance account

-- Click on BTSUSD on the first screen or look for Trade in the header menu and click Margin
+- Click on BTCUSD on the first screen, look for Trade in the header menu, and click Margin.

 2. Transfer collateral on Binance margin trading

-Once you are in the margin trading screen you can transfer collateral.
+Once you are on the margin trading screen, you can transfer collateral.

-First, make sure you are in the margin trading screen by checking the either Cross 3x or Isolated 10x is colored yellow.
+First, ensure you are in the margin trading screen by checking that Cross 3x or Isolated 10x is colored yellow.

-If Spot is marked with yellow you will not see the transfer options since you are in the spot trading screen.
+If Spot is marked with yellow, you will not see the transfer options since you are on the spot trading screen.